brson/contract-game/doc/notes.md

 ## Learnings and Tips

+- The ink learning curve is steep &mdash;
+  expect for the first few weeks to be tough
 - The [polkadot explorer][pex] can connect to your devnet.
   Click on the "Polkadot" dropdown menu in the top left, then the "development" dropdown;
   select "local node",
   then click "switch".
-- The ink learning curve is steep &mdash;
-  expect for the first few weeks to be tough
-- canvas-node is pretty far behind substrate master.
+- TODO canvas-node is pretty far behind substrate master.
   This manifests in the polkadot.js API, where instructions assume more recent runtime versions.
 - In aggregate, the various tools involved in ink development